tdwg/ontology/README.md

 Section 2.6.1 of the [VoMaG report)](https://github.com/tdwg/vocab/blob/master/gbif_TDWG_Vocabulary_Management_Task_Group_en_v1.0.pdf) contains a series of recommendations regarding the fate of the various TDWG ontologies.
 Those recommendations have been implemented and are summarized as follows:

 1. Clarify that documents having the extension .owl (TaxonConcept.owl, TaxonName.owl, and TaxonRank.owl) are not the authoritative documents by indicating in their RDF that they are deprecated and replaced by the corresponding documents having the extension .rdf (TaxonConcept.rdf, TaxonName.rdf, and TaxonRank.rdf).
+(Recommendation 2.4)